DevilKo0l/kanban-board-webapp/PLAN.md

 - [x] Required tests and validation commands pass.
 - [x] Secrets are not exposed or committed.
 - [x] Documentation contains only the commands and decisions needed to run and maintain the MVP.

+## Post-MVP Acceptance Criteria

+- [ ] Spaces are persistent and users can switch between them.
+- [ ] Project Hub provides a real workspace overview.
+- [ ] User profile stores and displays basic personal information.
+- [ ] Inbox is backed by real activity data and unread counts.
+- [ ] List view is a functional alternate project view.
+- [ ] Calendar view is a functional due-date view.
+- [ ] Header `+ New` opens a real quick-create workflow.
+- [ ] Placeholder navigation controls are removed, enabled, or clearly tied to completed features.
+- [ ] Existing MVP board, AI, authentication, and Docker workflows remain stable after each post-MVP phase.